-SD Card slot has been provided for data logging and for saving the programmed parameters.
+SD Card slot has been provided for using an SD card for (i) data logging, (ii) saving programmed parameters and (iii) firmware upgrades.
 SD card supports FAT16/FAT32 format up to 16GB in size.

 When the SD card is inserted, the LCD screen will display the following.